dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | EffectiveAppliedPolicyKey | Represents the effective applied policy associated with   the MAM app that has checked in.
 An effective applied policy results from   merging all policies relevant to a particular app and user. | 5/2/1900 0:00   |
 | LastCheckInDate           | Date and time when this MAM app last checked in.
 Value can   be null.                                                                                                                             | 11/23/2016 0:00 |

-## mamDeviceHealth
+## deviceHealth
-The **MamDeviceHealth** entity represents devices that have Mobile Application Management (MAM) policies deployed to them even if they are jailbroken.
+The **deviceHealth** entity represents devices that have Mobile Application Management (MAM) policies deployed to them even if they are jailbroken.

 |          Property          |                                                                           Description                                                                           |              Example              |
 |:--------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------:|